Mädchen Amick: Career

 After a decade of roles that failed to ignite the publicity Twin Peaks had, Amick gradually became a noticeable face in television with recurring roles on Gilmore Girls, ER, Jake in Progress, and Joey.
-In 2006, Amick was a regular in the sitcom Freddie which was subsequently cancelled.
+In 2006, Amick was a regular in the sitcom Freddie, which was subsequently canceled.

 Amick guest-starred in a number of episodes of the serial thriller Kidnapped on NBC, playing a strange and deadly assassin.
 She also had a recurring role in the second season of Dawson's Creek as the lead character's substitute film studies teacher.
 In 2007, she had a lead role in the short-lived CBS musical series Viva Laughlin.

 Amick had a recurring role in season 2 of Gossip Girl as Nate Archibald's "cougar" love interest, and she also appears in the second season of the Showtime series Californication.
 In 2008, Amick starred as Christian Slater's wife on the NBC series My Own Worst Enemy.
 In 2010, Amick played Danielle Marchetti on the FX series Damages.

-In 2011 she appeared in the post-apocalyptic film Priest.
+In 2011, she appeared in the post-apocalyptic film Priest.
 In 2013, Amick began starring in the Lifetime supernatural drama Witches of East End opposite Julia Ormond, Rachel Boston and Jenna Dewan.
 Amick's character Wendy Beauchamp was originally a guest star, but she became a permanent character after shooting the pilot episode.
 On August 6, 2015, Amick joined the cast of American Horror Story: Hotel as a mother whose son is ailing.
 Since 2017, Amick has starred as Alice Cooper, Betty Cooper's mother, on the CW television series Riverdale.

 Personal life

-Amick married then-boyfriend of 8 years David Alexis on December 16, 1995.
-Together they have two children: son Sylvester Time Amick-Alexis (born July 5, 1992) and daughter Mina Tobias Amick-Alexis (born September 2, 1993, and known professionally as Mina Tobias).
+Amick married her boyfriend of 8 years, David Alexis, on December 16, 1995.
+Together they have two children: son Sylvester Time Amick-Alexis and daughter Mina Tobias Amick-Alexis (known professionally as Mina Tobias).
 Tobias, a musician, released her single "Freedom" in 2018, the music video for which pays homage to Twin Peaks.